permissionlessweb/bs-accounts/API.md

-# Stargaze Names API Docs
+# Bitsong Accounts API Docs

-Stargaze Names associates human-readable usernames with Cosmos addresses.
+Bitsong Accounts associates human-readable useraccounts with Cosmos addresses.
 Address lookups can be done via an API or Typescript library.

 ## API